mayannpalencia/android-repositories-app/README.md

   * [Hilt][5] - A dependency injection library for Android that reduces the boilerplate of doing manual dependency injection.
   * [Kotlin Coroutines][6] - A concurrency design pattern that you can use on Android to simplify code that executes asynchronously.
   * [Retrofit][7] - A type-safe HTTP client for Android and Java.
-  * [Glide][8] - A fast and efficient open source media management and image loading framework for Android that wraps media decoding, memory and disk caching, and resource pooling into a simple and easy to use interface.
-  * [Lottie][9] - A mobile library for Android and iOS that parses Adobe After Effects animations exported as json with Bodymovin and renders them natively on mobile.
+  * [Lottie][8] - A mobile library for Android and iOS that parses Adobe After Effects animations exported as json with Bodymovin and renders them natively on mobile.

 [1]: https://developer.android.com/jetpack/arch/